bharatbalothia/wcelab-OpenShift_CICD_ECI/CICD-process-tasks.md

 3. Regression test in **Service Environment** after each task completion

-4. Regresion/Functional test in **Service Environment** prior to Service Team's sprint completion
+4. Regresion/Functional test in **Service Environment** prior to Service Team's sprint completion [Epic 27](/../../issues/27)
+   1. Independently deploy our service's configuration and code base to Group Environment
-   1. Check out and merge **Group Environment** DB extensions with **Service Environment** DB extensions
+   1. Merge our service's DB extension with Group's DB extension
+   1. Test our service's functionality in the Group Environment with other OMS services

-5. Push Service Team's Sprint Deliverables to **Group Environment**
+5. Deploy Service Team's Sprint Deliverables to **Group Environment** and perform Group level testing [Epic 27](/../../issues/27)
-   1. Check in the merged DB extensions to Group's Git branch
+   1. Stage the service's independent configuration and code base for the Group Environment
-   2. Check in Service's helm charts to be used in **Group Environment**
+      1. Check in Service's helm charts to be used in **Group Environment**
-   2. Push Service's App and Agent images to Group's Image repository
+      2. Push Service's App and Agent images to registry
+      3. Update Service's CDT if required for the **Group Environment**
+   2. Merge the service dependent configuration with Group's configuration
+      1. Merge our service's DB extension with Group's DB extension
-   3. Update Group's MQ server with Service's Connection factories and Queues, generate new .bindings
-   4. Checkin the MQ .bindings to Git Service Branch **[NZ should this be in Service or Group branch?]**
+      3. Update Group's MQ server with Service's Connection factories and Queues, generate new .bindings.
+Checkin the MQ .bindings to Git Service Branch **[NZ should this be in Service or Group branch or both?]**

-   3. Run Service's containers in **Group Environment** (Group environment has one namespace/project shared by multiple Teams)
-      1. Change Configuration
+   1. Deploy or update Service in the **Group Environment**
       1. Apply latest CDT to Service's Config schema in **Group Environment** (Each Service has its own Config schema in Group's namespace)
       2. Build and Deploy
          1. Check out the Service's latest helm charts to the Group's build/deploy location
          2. Use Foundation container to apply DB extensions to the **Group Environment** transactional schema with Service's changes (entity deployer/DDL)
          3. Deploy the Service's app and agent containers to **Group Environment** using Service's latest helm charts
+   1. Test the service's functionality in the Group Environment with other Services

 3. Update individual **Service Environment** for Service Testing. *Triggers by Service branch commit/merge or manually*